 - network latency

 - number of connected peers If the first two parameters depend only on your Internet provider, the third one can be affected by the max-outbound-connections parameter.
 We believe that the default value of 30 is enough.
 In general, network sharing has little impact on the total time (unless of course, you have a dial-up connection).
 Much more expensive are a block verification time and a signature verification, which we will discuss in the next paragraph.

-Import state, here the user needs to stop the node before starting the process of exporting the blocks.
+The user needs to stop the node before starting the process of importing the blocks.